adiexpress/orionmk1/README.md

 ## DISCLAIMER
 Due to hardware deficiency, the custom "Hey ORION" wake word has not been trained yet.
 The system currently uses "Hey Jarvis" (a pre-trained OpenWakeWord model).
 Once hardware arrives, a custom model will be trained using OpenWakeWord's training pipeline and swapped in with a single config change.
 <br>

+We were not able to upload a f3d file, since fusion would crash everytime we made an attempt to export anything aside from a step file.

 ## How the pipeline works: